Diameter of P.A. random graphs with edge-step functions: Final comments

 \subsection{Affine version}

 At the introduction, we have discussed the affine version of the PA-rule, which we recall below.

 In \cite{ARSEdge17}, the authors showed that the effect of the affine term $\delta$ vanishes in the long run when one is dealing with the empirical degree distribution.
-I.e., their results show that $\delta$ has no effect on the degree sequence of the graphs, what is not observed in the affine version of the BA-model, for which the exponent of the power-law distribution depends on $\delta$, see \cite{CF03}.
-However, regarding the diameter, we believe $\delta$ may have an increasing/decreasing effect on the diameter's order.
-One also may find interesting to consider $\delta = \delta(t)$ and investigate which one takes over: is it the edge-step function or the affine term?
+I.e., their results show that $\delta$ has no effect on the degree sequence of the graphs, which is not observed in the affine version of the BA-model, for which the exponent of the power-law distribution depends on $\delta$, see \cite{CF03}.
+However, we believe $\delta$ may have an increasing/decreasing effect on the diameter's order.
+One also may find interesting to consider $\delta = \delta(t)$ and investigate which influence takes over: is it the edge-step function or the affine term?